-Our approach to working with or caring for children (neuro-divergent or neuro-typical) is called the R.I.S.E.TM .
-This is a non-invasive and student-centered approach that places the child in the center and works around the child.
-It’s aim is to provide a child with a supportive environment tailored to their specific needs in order for them to grow and flourish in their own unique way.
+Our approach to support and education is called the R.I.S.E.TM .
+This is a non-invasive and client-centered approach that places the adult/child at the center and works around them and their needs.
+It’s aim is to provide a supportive environment tailored to their specific needs in order for them to grow and flourish in their own unique way.

-The most important factor of the RISETM approach is building a strong, trusting relationship with a child.
+The most important factor of the RISETM approach is building a strong, trusting relationship with your student/client.
 This is the priority and by using their strengths and their unique interests one can create a tailored supportive world around them.

 The main components of RISETM are:

-Once a genuine bond is created, it is so much easier for the child to feel comfortable enough to express themselves and therefore grow.
-So in order for you to be a tool to help them on their way to success you need to be a trusted individual in their environment.
+So in order for you to be a tool to help them support them, you need to be a trusted individual in their environment.
 How do you build this bond?
 Please see below.

-One of the ways to start to build a child’s trust and form a genuine relationship is by getting them intrigued in you and what you are offering them.
-How does one do this?
-You use their specific interests.
-Most children have them.
-Whether they are neuro-divergent or not they all have specific interests (some more specific than others) that if used wisely can motivate engagement and intrigue with the ultimate goal of learning and growth.
+One of the ways to start to build a client's trust and form a genuine relationship is by getting them intrigued in you and what you are offering them and vice versa.
+A genuine interest in what they like and enjoy is a great way to build reciprocal intrigue.
+Whether people are neuro-divergent or neuro-typical, they all have specific interests (some more specific than others) that if incorporated into their tailored program, it is more likely the individual will want to engage with you.

-Another way to build trust and relationships with a child is by acknowledging their strengths, showing them you see their strengths and using their strengths to help them learn.
-We sometimes tend to focus on the weaknesses and try to “work on them” but rather we should focus on the strengths to help them overcome the obstacles.
+Another way to build trust and relationships is by acknowledging another's individual strengths, showing them you see their strengths and using their strengths to help them.
+We sometimes tend to focus on the weaknesses and try to “work on them” or "fix" them but rather we should focus on the strengths to help them overcome obstacles.
 There are no weaknesses here, only goals to work towards.

-When a child feels valued and acknowledged for their contributions (no matter how small) it will help them believe in themselves and also help build their confidence and self-esteem.
+When an individual feels valued and acknowledged for their contributions (no matter how big or small) it will help them believe in themselves and also help build their confidence and self-esteem.
 When they feel valued and seen by you they are more likely to trust and like you.